Jakub1994/Bookwithrecepies/README.md

 3. Acknowledgements
 - I was inspired by Code Institute Mini Project in Python Module.
-- I used ready to use Materializecss components and Javascript funtions.
+- I used ready to use Materializedcss components and Javascript functions.